LC2500/XPFC_CUDA/README.md

 respective End User License Agreements (EULA).
 This project does not include or redistribute any part of those libraries.

+Note, a path to helper_functions.h and helper_cuda.h from cuda_samples/Common library should be included.
+See globals.cuh.

 ## References
 See https://developer.nvidia.com/blog/faster-parallel-reductions-kepler/ for GPU kernel reduction.
 The original article was written by Justin Luitjens.
 Some of the code was modified from the original source, see file: sum_reduction.cu.